Salvia verbenaca

 Salvia verbenaca, also known as wild clary or wild sage, is native to the British Isles, the Mediterranean region in Southern Europe, North Africa, and Near East, and in the Caucasus.
-It can be found as an introduced species that has naturalized in many parts of the world, including the Eastern United States, California, Mexico, Argentina, Uruguay, Southern Africa, Tasmania, New Zealand and China.
+It can be found as an introduced species that has naturalized in many parts of the world, including the eastern United States, California, Mexico, Argentina, Uruguay, southern Africa, Australia, New Zealand and China.

 S. verbenaca is a tall perennial herb with hairy stems and branches that erectly sprawl out.
-Its leaves are basal and toothed that vary from 3 to 10 cm long.
+Its leaves are basal and toothed and vary from 3 to 10 cm long.
 It has soft purple to violet flowers in mid summer.
 It is in flower from June to September, and the seeds ripen from July to October.
 The flowers are bisexual and are pollinated by bees.
 Some are also cleistogamous and pollinate themselves.

 The plant is noted for attracting pollinators and wildlife.
 It prefers neutral and alkaline soils and needs full sun.
 This aromatic sage is used as a flavoring in foods and to make tea; the flowers can be added to salads.

-In China, where it has been known by the synonym Salvia weihaiensis, it grows along the seashore in Shandong province.
+In China, where it has been known by the synonym Salvia weihaiensis, it grows along the seashore in Shandong.